Table of Contents[Hide][Show]

 You have 3 options for obtaining sprouted flour in your home when you are ready to give it a go:

-- You can buy sprouted flour.
+- Buy sprouted flour.
 Buying already sprouted and ground sprouted flour is the easiest and quickest option.
 See my Resources page for producers of quality sprouted grains of all kinds.

-- You can buy the sprouted grain and grind it yourself.
+- Grind sprouted grain you purchased.
 This is a good option if you have a grain grinder and want the freshest flour possible but don’t have time to do the sprouting yourself.
-Again, my Resources page lists vendors of sprouted, unground grains.
+Again, my healthy shopping guide lists vendors of sprouted, unground grains.

-- You can sprout the grain and grind it yourself.
+- Sprout the grain yourself and then grind it.
 This is the option that takes the most time and is the most economical.
-If you have the inclination to learn how to sprout yourself, you can learn from the 2 video lessons I have filmed on the subject by clicking here.
+If you have the inclination to learn how to sprout yourself, you can learn what to do from the videos on sprouting flour I have filmed.

-I would suggest that pizza crust be your first dish to try with sprouted flour.
-It is easy and fun to work the dough with your hands and something the kids can get involved with when you make pizza for dinner.
+I would suggest that sprouted flour pizza crust be your first dish to try.
+Making sprouted flour pizza crusts is easy, and it is fun to work the dough with your hands.
+The kids can get involved with this task when you make pizza for dinner.